 Facebook gives us space but control our access and reach but twitter is more notorious on this.
 It has allowed the paid army of the trolls to abuse, intimidate and character assassin individuals who differ with the ‘power’.
 Twitter actually ‘decide’ what should be the ‘prime time’ discussion in the evening.
-These days, political parties as well as business groups have ‘troll armies’ to ‘trend’ an issue so that it become ‘news’
+These days, political parties, as well as business groups, have ‘troll armies’ to ‘trend’ an issue so that it becomes ‘news’

 So, there is a connection between all of them and they converge at one place.
 The freedom of expression is not meant for all but who can abuse the opponents.
 Can you imagine any such freedom under international laws which our ‘media’ uses to vilify the opposition parties and dissenting voices?
 In the United States, Tweeter censored President Trump’s tweet.
 Social media in Europe and America is careful and will not allow hatred to go but then here they can’t imagine doing business with ‘ease’ if they target the ruling party.

 And for the ruling party, everything has to be responded from the past mistakes. they should know that even Indira Gandhi was punished for her emergency and might empires be brought down by a united people.
 Ye public hai sab jaanati hai.

 Social media in our societies have an important role to play and we can use them in a much better way which can be constructive and build up our relationship with each other but once we become part of propaganda machinery, it will take no time even to destroy our individual relationship with each other.